 How to use a steroid nasal spray

-- Blow your nose and shake the bottle.
+- Blow your nose.

-- Tilt your head forward.
+- Tilt your head forwards.

 - Hold the spray bottle upright.

 - Insert the tip of the spray bottle just inside one nostril.
 Close the other nostril with your other hand, and apply one or two sprays as prescribed.